Software Setup

 • sudo apt upgrade

-• Enable SPI / I2C.
-The screen and IMU use these to communicate.
+• Enable SPI / I2C, which the screen and IMU use to communicate.

 • Select 3 - Interface Options

-• Then I4 - SPI and choose Enable
+• Select I4 - SPI, then select Enable

-• Then I5 - I2C and choose Enable
+• Select I5 - I2C, then select Enable

 PiFinder Software Install

-Great!
-You have a nice fresh install of Raspberry Pi OS ready to go.
-The rest of the setup is completed by running the pifinder_setup.sh script in this repo.
-Here’s the command to download and run the script in one step:
+You now have a fresh install of Raspberry Pi OS.
+The pifinder_setup.sh script in this repo handles the rest of the setup.
+Download and run it in one step:

 wget -O - https://raw.githubusercontent.com/brickbots/PiFinder/release/pifinder_setup.sh | bash